rehierl/html-outliner-spec/issue-associations-notes.md

 assigned to as "heading of that section".
-That is because the first heading inside a sectioning element will be used as the heading of the sectioning element's first inner section, regardless of any preceeding content (sectioning content elements and heading elements excluded).
+That is because the first heading inside a sectioning element will be used as the heading of the sectioning element's first inner section, regardless of any preceeding content (sectioning content elements and heading elements excluded). - The first heading element is only used as the heading of the sectioning element's first inner section because there is no new heading element dedicated for that specific purpose.

 NOTE - I consider this to also apply to heading elements that create new implied sections - Either all in, or all out. - Sectioning elements are outer and heading